Silent Prayer & Quiet Space

 In the words of St Augustine, "We may pray most when we say least."

-St Michael's holds Silent Prayer on the first Monday of the month in Church at 7pm or on the first Friday of the month in the Alec Moore Room, in the Church Centre at 2pm.
+St Michael's holds Silent Prayer on the first Thursday of the month in the Alec Moore Room,

 Silent Prayer is an opportunity to spend an hour and a half in meditation, contemplation and gentle bible reading (Lectio Divina*).